harshthakur066/Delicon/README.md

 It is bit overwork to copy and paste files from one repo to other every time for deployment but if any developer finds a solution to the problem of redux dev tool extension work depending on the environment it would be nice.
+Please update the readme too if problem solved in future.

 **Please add issues to the repository if necessary.**